The GNP Presents:

 But no more.

 Times had changed.
 As the sun stood still over the Tokyo of 1971, Fuji-san could no longer be seen.
 Little more than its faint outline could be perceived through a sky now thick with a man-made shroud of smog, belched unrelentingly into the air by an unending forest of smokestacks.
-Some bore colors – red and white stripes had become popular with many companies – while others were as bland and brown as the smoke they released, day after day, into the once blue skies.
+Some bore eye-catching colors – almost mockingly anachronistic stripes red and white – while others were as bland and brown as the smoke they released, day after day, into the once-blue skies.

-Beneath the smokestacks, a sea of ugly factories seemed to dominate the land.
-From these many buildings came the products that fueled a growing nation.
+Beneath the smokestacks, a sea of ugly factories dominated the land.
+It was from this concrete wasteland that the fuel of a growing nation flowed; product after product, machine after machine.
 Japan’s modernization had accelerated at an astronomical rate during the previous decade, and as progress had marched forward, the people had reaped the benefits of a society on the upswing.
-They’d felt as though they were on top of the world, and as the 60s had come to an end, it seemed that a future awaited them wherein anything would soon be possible.
+They’d felt as though they were on top of the world, and as the ’60s had come to an end, it seemed a brighter future awaited them.
+A future wherein anything would soon be possible.

 And all the while, the smoke from the factories continued to rise.

 On the streets around these bland and colorless buildings, no citizens walked or drove.
 Where the streets gave way to dirt and earth, no plants grew.
-And in the once sparkling Pacific waters nearby, only death, decay, and the refuse of man could be seen.
+In the once sparkling Pacific waters nearby, only death, decay, and the refuse of man could be seen.

 The sheet of waste continued on its way, dragging with it more death and refuse with each passing minute.
 The bodies of dead sea life, discarded toys, a clock without hands half submerged in slime…

-And within the percolating broth of ooze and waste… life.
+And within this percolating broth of ooze and waste… life.

-Amongst the death and decay, something lived.
+Amongst the decay, something lived.
 Something moved, and moved with purpose.
-The thick shroud of filth that still advanced through the ocean parted before it, filled it with power.
-It was within this filth that it had gestated, from the slime that it had been birthed into the world.
-And now it moved upwards, its focus intensifying, its hunger growing…
+The thick shroud of filth parted before it, filled it with power.
+It was within this sludge that it had gestated, from the slime that it had been birthed into the world.
+And now it moved upwards, its focus intensifying, its hunger growing.

 Moments later, two burning red eyes finally pierced the surface of the bubbling ocean.
 And laid out before them, a city shrouded in smog.